Top of the page

-Children age 5 years and younger may also get upset easily, cry, have an earache, or may not want to eat.
+Children age 5 years and younger may also get upset easily, be sleepy, cry, or may not want to eat.

-In the first 7 days after getting the Pfizer-BioNTech, Moderna, or Novavax vaccines, there have been very rare reports of myocarditis (inflammation of the heart muscle) and pericarditis (inflammation of the lining around the heart).
-This inflammation can cause shortness of breath, chest pain or pressure, or a very fast or abnormal heart rate.
+There have been very rare reports of myocarditis (inflammation of the heart muscle) and pericarditis (inflammation of the lining around the heart) in the first 7 days after getting an mRNA or protein-based COVID-19 vaccine.
+These rare events can cause shortness of breath, chest pain or pressure, or a very fast or abnormal heart rate.
 Get medical help right away if you have any of these symptoms.

 To help with soreness and swelling: